Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Statistical properties of the residual map over square patches

-The average power spectrum of these patches are shown in Fig.\ \ref{fig:hmc-cib-ps-hist}.
-The sample variance of the power spectrum between all the patches agrees well with each other and broadly consistent with the~\cite{Lenz:2019} best-fit CIB model (shown with a thick solid black line).
-At higher multipoles $\ell > 100$, we find a very good match between our measurements of average power spectrum of the residuals and the~\cite{Lenz:2019} CIB model.
-It shows that the contamination by the Galactic residuals containing the dust emission from $\molH$ gas or ionized hydrogen is negligible in our 25 selected square patches.
-We show the average power spectrum upto $\ell_{\rm max}=700$, as the higher multipoles are significantly affected by the beam correction.
+The average power spectrum of these patches is shown in Fig.\ \ref{fig:hmc-cib-ps-hist}.
+The sample variance of the power spectrum between all the patches agrees well for the spectra and is broadly consistent with the~\cite{Lenz:2019} best-fit CIB model (shown with a solid black line).
+At higher multipoles $\ell > 100$, our measurements of the average power spectrum of the residuals and the~\cite{Lenz:2019} CIB model match very well.
+We show the average power spectrum up to $\ell_{\rm max}=700$ because the higher multipoles are significantly affected by the beam correction.

-We compute the Minkowski functionals (MF) for these patches.
-The MFs provide insight into the geometrical and topological structures of these regions as a variation of pixel threshold value.
-For a 2D square patch, the MFs are the area ($\mathcal{V}_{0}$), perimeter ($\mathcal{V}_{1}$) and the Euler characteristic of the connected pixels and the number of holes in the same space or Genus ($\mathcal{V}_{2}$).
-We use the publicly available \texttt{QuantImPy} package~\citep{mantz2008jsm, boelens2021} to compute the MFs in these regions.
-Figure \ref{fig:hmc-cib-mkf} shows that the MFs of all the 25 selected square patches.
-We use~\cite{Lenz:2019} best-fit CIB model to generate 10 Gaussian realization of CIB map and add 10 FFP10 noise realizations to it for a given patch.
-The black solid line in Fig.\ \ref{fig:hmc-cib-mkf} is the mean MFs obtained from the Gaussian CIB and non-Gaussian FFP10 noise realization.
-As the instrumental noise is subdominant at the chosen beam resolution of our analysis, we can conclude that the MFs of the 25 selected square patches follow closely the expected distribution from a Gaussian random field.
+We computed the Minkowski functionals (MFs) for these patches.
+The MFs provide insight into the geometrical and topological structures of these regions as a variation in the pixel threshold value.
+For a 2D square patch, the MFs are the area ($\mathcal{V}_{0}$), perimeter ($\mathcal{V}_{1}$), and the Euler characteristic of the connected pixels and the number of holes in the same space or genus ($\mathcal{V}_{2}$).
+We used the publicly available package \texttt{QuantImPy} ~\citep{mantz2008jsm, boelens2021} to compute the MFs in these regions.
+Figure \ref{fig:hmc-cib-mkf} shows the MFs of all the $25$ selected square patches.
+We used the best-fit CIB model by~\cite{Lenz:2019} to generate ten Gaussian realisations of the CIB map and add ten non-Gaussian FFP10 noise realisations to it for a given patch.
+The solid black line in Fig.\ \ref{fig:hmc-cib-mkf} shows the MFs obtained from the average of these ten noise-contaminated CIB realisations.
+As the instrumental noise is subdominant at the beam resolution we chose in our analysis, we conclude that the MFs of the $25$ selected square patches closely follow the expected distribution from a Gaussian random field.

-\section{Scattering Covariance statistics}
+\section{Scattering covariance statistics}